 With the inclusion of the Ghana radio telescope at Kutunse, in Accra, a big gap will be filled in the network as shown in figure 2.
-More baselines will be created and the VLBI network and EVN, Ghana filling the gap removes a lot of ambiguity in getting the fine source structure in the north-south direction with the EVN.
-Above +40 degrees declination with the EVN, HartRAO cannot observe the sources, so Ghana will be the southernmost telescope and will give the maximum resolution in the north-south direction.
+More baselines will be created for the VLBI network and European VLBI Network (EVN).
+Ghana filling the gap removes a lot of ambiguity in getting the fine source structure in the north-south direction with the EVN.
+Above +40 degrees declination with the EVN, Hartebeesthoek Radio Astronomy Observatory cannot observe the sources, so Ghana will be the southernmost telescope and will give the maximum resolution in the north-south direction.